 These help with any tactile sensitivities when your child accidentally touches something that irritates them.

-These can be helpful in combating offensive odors in the environment and instead offering a calming, preferred smell.
+These can be helpful in combating offensive odors in the environment and instead offer a calming, preferred smell.

 Something repetitive, simple, and preferred can have a calming effect.
 Check out our list of the best fidget toys to get.